jelic98/raf_nlp/README.md

 ### Other

+* [URGENT] last word gets sampled more\less than others in negative sampling
 * add pmi to track context connections to avaid bst context contains
 * scan vocabulary if word is not found in the map
 * sort vocabulary by frequency for faster retrievals